splunk/splunk-shuttl/README.md

 Note: Note the repeat of "mytest" as an argument to the coldToFrozenScript.
 This should always match the index name.

-WARNING: the settings rotatePeriodInSecs, frozenTimePeriodInSecs, maxWarmDBCount are there only for testing.
+WARNING: the settings rotatePeriodInSecs, frozenTimePeriodInSecs, maxWarmDBCount are there only for testing to verify that data can be successfully transfered by inducing rapid bucket rolling.
+Don't use in production.
 See [Set a retirement and archiving policy](http://docs.splunk.com/Documentation/Splunk/latest/admin/Setaretirementandarchivingpolicy) and [Indexes.conf](http://docs.splunk.com/Documentation/Splunk/4.3.3/admin/Indexesconf) documentation to suit your test and deployment needs.
+Expected usage in production is that maxDataSize correspond to a HDFS block or larger (splunk default is 750mb), and maxHotIdleSecs should be set to 86400 for buckets approximately 24hrs worth of data.